Shreya050302/Temperature-converter/README.md

 Temperature-converter   Welcome to our comprehensive tutorial on creating a Fahrenheit to Celsius range slider using HTML,  CSS, and JavaScript.
-In this guide, we will walk you through the process of building an interactive temperature converter that allows users to effortlessly convert temperatures between Fahrenheit and Celsius on a web page.

 # 🌡 Temperature Converter Web App